 WooCommerce does, however, lack one important component: wholesale capabilities.

 Because the plugin is designed for retail operations, it will require some tweaking if you wish to use it to set up a wholesale store.
 Here is where Wholesale Suite can come in handy:

 This is a premium plugin that allows you to create a streamlined wholesale order form that’s much more intuitive than WooCommerce’s default shop pages.

 So, if you’re interested in setting up an amazing ordering experience for your wholesale customers in WooCommerce with very little effort, gear up as we’ll show you how you can get started with this plugin in four easy steps:

-STEP 1: Install and configure your Wholesale Ordering Form Plugin
+Step 1: Install and configure your Wholesale Order Form Plugin

-When you buy and install the plugin, it creates a page called “Wholesale Ordering” on your website.
+When you buy and install our Wholesale Order Form Plugin, it creates a page called “Wholesale Ordering” on your website.

 This can be found by default at http://[yoursiteurl]/wholesale-ordering/.
 This page will then display the default setting of the wholesale order form:

 Many e-commerce business owners use it this way right out of the box, and the form will try to blend in with your WordPress theme by default, inheriting any existing styles.